FSOLab 4 concept

 FSOLab 4 Next Steps & Updates

-Cycle 2 of FSOLab 4 begins with the second workshop which will take place online 8-9 November 2021 after which the pilot action(s) will start running.
-So, stay tuned for more news on how we co-create innovative and novel communication methods informing civil society about food safety research and the risk assessment process using the “Social lab method”!
+Cycle 2 of FSOLab 4 begins with the second workshop which held online 8-9 November 2021 after which the pilot action(s) will start running.
+Here you can read more on how we co-create innovative and novel communication methods informing civil society about food safety research and the risk assessment process using the “Social lab method”!